 There are many neat things to do in Austin with kids, one of the most unique is the Museum of Weird.
 Have you ever heard anyone say Keep Austin Weird?
 Keep your trip to Austin weird by stopping by the Museum of Weird on East Sixth Street.
 You can see weird things like shrunken heads, two-headed cows, Bigfoot print impressions, and many more oddities at the Museum of Weird!

 Covert Park at Mount Bunnell

-The view of the Colorado River at Covert Park at Mount Bunnell is stunning and iconic, making it one of the best things to do in Austin!
+The view of the Colorado River at Covert Park at Mount Bunnell is stunning and iconic, making it one of the best things to do in Austin with kids!
 This hilltop park is the highest point in Austin and offers the best views as well!
 Other than the great view, it’s always a good idea to stay active while traveling, and you can do just that by visiting the Covert Park at Mount Bunnell.

-Day Trips From Austin
+Day Trips From Austin With Kids

 Just a forty-five-minute drive from Austin, this cool natural feature makes for a perfect day trip from Austin.
 The Hamilton Pool is a natural pool formed when the land above an underground river eroded thousands of years ago.
 The pool is beautiful, has a waterfall, and the water temperature is around 50 degrees.
 You will need to pay and make reservations for the pool online before visiting.
 Keep in mind that you will pay a fee for a vehicle pass on arrival as well.